Empress Kōken: Interregnum

 Although she was emulating the authority previously held by her mother Kōmyō, the edict granted her powers unprecedented for a (Daijō Tennō).
 She may have been inspired by Ruizong of Tang, who had passed the throne to his heir Xuanzong, while reserving power over the most important matters for himself.
 This greatly threatened Nakamaro, who consolidated his power; by the end of the year, three of his four sons had been appointed to the Council of State.
-Kōken held power over the royal palace, while Nakamaro held power over the Council of State and its ministries, resulting in significant political upheaval.
+Kōken held power over the imperial palace, while Nakamaro held power over the Council of State and its ministries, resulting in significant political upheaval.